Ant Proofing Tips

 Find all possible entry points and seal them

 This is how any ant prevention should begin.
-Ants are minute creatures so you can be sure they will use all sorts of cracks, crannies, breaks, breaches, gaps, and space-time rifts to enter your home.
+Ants are small creatures so you can be sure they will use all sorts of cracks, crannies, breaks, breaches, gaps, and space-time rifts to enter your home.

 At any rate, they’re exceptionally adept at breaking into places like a reverse version of Michael Scofield.
 Don’t make it too easy for them.
 Examine your living space and ensure you’ve sealed as many of the possible entry points as you can find.
 If you block the way for the scouts, then you won’t have an infestation on your hands.

 Sprinkle cinnamon or peppermint oil

 Ants have an extremely well-developed olfactory nerve.
 They use their sense of smell to navigate the world, communicate with each other, and create chemical (more precisely pheromonal) trails to indicate points of interest for their allies.

 Thus, using an invasive scent like cinnamon or peppermint confuses them and even if they leave their nasty pathways, the others will find it difficult to follow.